Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Remove_NCN_from_Role.md

    BMC=${NODE}-mgmt
    ```

    1. **For ncn-m001 only** : Collect and record the BMC IP for ncn-m001 and the CAN IP for m002 before the node is powered off.
-These will be needed later.
+These may be needed later.

       ```bash
       ncn-m001# BMC_IP=$(ipmitool lan print | grep 'IP Address' | grep -v 'Source'  | awk -F ": " '{print $2}')